artemis-analytics/artemis/docs/artemis.md

 Artemis framework design features

-* Seperation of algorithmic code and configuration.
+* Metadata management - seperation of algorithmic code and configuration.
-* Seperation of I/O from data processing.
-* Managed I/O at the framework level to minimize read/write.
+* Performance - seperation of I/O from data processing managed at the framework level to minimize read/write.
-* State machine for job control flow to ensure reliablity.
+* Reliability - State machine for job control flow and global steering of data pipeline algorithms.
-* Managed data pipeline algorithms to guarantee data dependencies.
-* In-memory provenance of data transformations.
+* Reproduciblity - in-memory provenance of data transformations.
-* Modular code design to faciliate code re-use, simplify testing and development.
+* Flexibility - modular code design to faciliate code re-use, simplify testing and development.
-* Automatic collection of processing metrics.
+* Automation - automatic collection of processing metrics.
-* User-defined histograms and data tables.
+* Configuration - user-defined histograms and data tables.

-Artemis framework defines a common set of base classes for user defined *Chains* as an ordered collection of algorithms and tools which transform data.
-User-defined algorithms inherit methods which are invoked by the Artemis application, such that the *Chains* are managed by a *Steering* algorithm.
+Artemis framework defines a common set of base classes for user defined *Chains*, representing business processes, as an ordered collection of algorithms and tools which transform data.
+User-defined algorithms inherit methods which are invoked by the Artemis application, such that the *Chains* are managed by a *Steering* algorithm (which also inherits from a common base algorithm class).
-Artemis manages the the data processing *Event Loop*, provides data to the algorithms, and handles data serialization and job finalization.
+Artemis manages the data processing *Event Loop*, provides data to the algorithms, and handles data serialization and job finalization.

 ![Artemis Control Flow](ArtemisControlFlow.png)